Padres vs. Cubs MLB Betting Odds, Trends & Prediction

 Wrigley Field, Chicago, IL

-As of this writing, our MLB Public Betting Page shows that 73% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Padres’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Padres vs. Cubs MLB Betting Trends

-The total has gone UNDER in 5 of Chi Cubs’ last 7 games at home

-Over/Under has gone OVER in 5 of San Diego’s last 7 games on the road
+Padres are 5-2 SU in their last 7 games against an opponent in the National League

-The total has gone OVER in 8 of San Diego’s last 11 games against an opponent in the National League
+Cubs are 12-5 SU in their last 17 games against an opponent in the National League West Division

 Padres vs. Cubs MLB BETTING PREDICTION